koryoesz/analyze-html-api/README.md

 ## Features

-- Upload an HTML file and get all analysis around the file at a glance
+- Upload an HTML file and get all accessibility issues

 ## Installation